SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 # A Gift From The Heart

-Rarity was trotting towards Sugarcube Corner on her way to ask Pinkie to model for her.
+Rarity trotted towards Sugarcube Corner, on her way to ask Pinkie to model for her.
 She decided she was going to make a dress for Pinkie as a surprise.
-Her plan was to make the dress under the guise that it was for someone else, and then ask Pinkie out.
+Her plan was to make the dress under the guise that it was for somepony else, and then ask Pinkie out.
 Afterward, she would give her the dress they made together.
 She's had feelings for Pinkie for a little while now, so she was looking forward to this.

 She already had plans and ideas for the gown, it would, of course, be pink.
 She would make sure it brought out the beauty that she saw in the mare.

 After a short walk, Rarity arrived at Sugarcube Corner.
 She was somewhat hesitant to knock.
 After this, there was no turning back.
 She gathered some confidence and decided to knock on the bakery's door.

-Not at all to Rarity’s surprise, Mrs. Cake answered the door “Hello,”
+Not at all to Rarity’s surprise, Mrs. Cake answered the door, “hello.”

 “Is, Pinkie Pie in?”
 Rarity asked.